You Are Bold When You Bold in Your Email

 This is a topic visitors ask me about on a pretty regular basis.
 Mainly from those who bolded some text here or there and were surprised at the response they received.
 The common excuse is “I was just highlighting a statement” or adding a “little emphasis.”

 Cause and Effect

 Why bold?
-Making the extra effort to bold particular text is a specific action taken to produce a specific result.
+Making the extra effort to bold particular text to produce a specific result.
 To make a point, right?

 If you think about it, how strong of a point is out of your control to control.
-The interpretation will differ based on how well the other side knows you and the relationship between the two of you.
+The interpretation will differ based on how well the other side knows you, the relationship between you, and the overall tone of your communication.